tak-o-kat/go-lito/README.md

 `ctrl + c` (you don't type this, you just hit those keys on your keyboard)

-If all is well you may start have systemd start your lito file.
+If all is well you may start having systemd start your lito service.

 #### Systemd install using a Unit file